-- 5. Select a scripting language from the Language drop-down list.
+- 5. Select a scripting language from the Language list.
 You can choose between VBScript and JScript. - 6.
-Write the Script in the Script panel, or click Open Script Editor to choose from a list of VBScript or JScript plug-ins.
+Write the script in the Script panel, or click Open Script Editor to choose from a list of VBScript or JScript plug-ins.

-See Chapter 14, "Using plug-in API," on page 135 for details.
+See Chapter 15, "Using plug-in API," on page 141 for details.

-The test condition must be specified in a function called test, which returns a Boolean value.
+The test condition must be specified in a function that is called test, which returns a Boolean value.
 Script to test if the property total is less than 10.

-See the sample VBScript to perform a condition test.
+See the sample VBScript that runs a condition test.
 In this example, variable "test" is returned from the script.

+'''

 Function Test

 Set pc=runtime.GetPropertiesContainer()

-'''

 b=pc.GetPropValue("total")

-'''

 if b="" then

 test=True

 else

 c=CInt(b)

 if c<10 then

 test=True

 else

 test=False

 end if

-end if

 end function

+'''